mityfive-4000/GraphForBetterGenetics/README.md

 1. Clone repository
 2. Import the tarball in GraphStudio by clicking "Import An Existing Solution" to install the schema and data mapping
 3. Add and upload the data .CSV files (the data mapping page will show duplicate file icons that can be deleted after loading the data)

-## Known Issues and Future Improvements

-Explain known liminations within the project and potential next steps.

-## Reflections

-Review the steps you took to create this project and the resources you were provided.
-Feel free to indiciate room for improvement and general reflections.

-## References

-Please give credit to other projects, videos, talks, people, and other sources that have inspired and influenced your project.